 Join us for Meeting for Worship:

-The meeting closes at around 11.30 when two Friends shake hands.
-We then have coffee and tea.
-This is a social gathering and a good opportunity to find out more about Quakers.
+The meeting closes after an hour when two Friends shake hands.
+You are then very welcome to join us for tea, coffee and biscuits – also a good opportunity to find out more about Quakers.
 Everyone is welcome.
 Come with an open mind – you may already have a lot in common with us.
 Adjoining the meeting house is a community cafe that seeks to be of service to the local community.

 Details of rooms available to hire are on the Warwick Quakers website.
 For enquiries about booking a room, contact the warden on 01926 497 732.

 When George Fox first visited Warwick in 1655, Quakers were meeting in their homes.
 The present site was bought from Edward Tustian in 1671.
 It had been used as a Quaker burial ground since 1660.
 A house stood on the site, thought to have been used as a meeting house, as in 1686 three Friends were appointed to have oversight of the repairing of the house.